mairegrant/mairegrant.github.io/_posts/2025-05-24-Freelance-Testing.md

 ![ResponsibleAI](/assets/bugs.png)

 Today I am reflecting on freelance testing in QA.
-My experience with QA Testing is limited in part due to opportunity and being conscious of my testing responsibilities in full time employment.
+My experience with freelance QA testing is limited in part due to opportunity and being conscious of my testing responsibilities in full time employment.

 I have had the opportunity to take part in user surveys, UAT testing for Bosch and at Queen's University where I took part in testing with pizza and Amazon vouchers.
 I would love the opportunity to work with more brands for collaboration in the e-commerce and tech space even on a voluntary basis in order to expand my skillset.